On $p$-adic Simpson and Riemann-Hilbert correspondences in the imperfect residue field case: Sen theory and Tate--Sen decompletion

 In this section, we review Sen theory, first in the classical perfect residue field case, then in the imperfect residue field case.
-We also carry out a Tate-Sen decompletion in the imperfect residue field case, and use it to carry out some cohomological computations for later use.
+We also carry out a Tate--Sen decompletion in the imperfect residue field case, and use it to carry out some cohomological computations for later use.